-The selected organization shall deploy as many components as possible on the same hardware and operating systems for their final deployments.
-This item is mandatory for all organizations proposing to provide software and / or hardware components for Geo4NIEM.
+The selected organization shall deploy its components on the same hardware and operating systems for their final deployments to the extent possible.
+This item is mandatory for all organizations proposing to provide software and / or hardware components for the initiative.

-8.3 Technology Integration Experiments
+8.3 Technology Integration Experiments (TIE)